 It should be noted that the number of clients monitored during the case management phase includes those who are incarcerated, out of the community, in a hospital or on probation orders.
 Their circumstances are monitored to ensure that where change occurs, such as release from prison, they are supported on their return to the community.

 Where the Commissioners recommend proceeding to a show cause conference the client is ordered to attend before the Commission to explain their non-compliance.
-After due consideration and where considered appropriate, a CIM order may be made.
+After due consideration and where considered appropriate, a CIM order may be made or an existing CIM’s percentage or duration amended.

 The complexity of client obligations requires comprehensive information sharing and cooperation between the Commission, service providers and associated agencies to ensure clients can realistically meet the requirements of their agreements or orders.
 Each show cause is therefore assessed on a case by case basis to ensure that clients are treated in a fair and just manner.